Overview of Tallahassee zip codes

-Tallahassee is a college town nestled in the Big Bend area of Florida.
-The major career industries include education and public administration.
-Tallahassee has the lowest median age of the ten largest cities in Florida.
+Compared to the rest of the county, Tallahassee is less expensive than the rest of the country by 6%.
+Tallahassee’s major career industries include education and public administration.
+With the universities and the state government providing stable employment, we have been protected by many of the economic blows.
+We also have the lowest median age of the ten largest cities in Florida.
 It is also the least densely populated city in the state and has one of the shortest commutes.
+(Although it does not feel that we have a short commute, nearly everything is half an hour away in Tallahassee zip codes.)
 Leon County has one of the highest percentages of professional and graduate-degrees in Florida.

 Pros & Cons of Living In Tallahassee?